mirkokiefer/merge-utils/README.md

 #merge-utils
+*Note: [id-merge](https://github.com/mirkok/id-merge) is a far more sophisticated 3-way merging library and has kind of deprecated this one.*

 Allows you to merge sets of identifyable objects:

 Simple merging:
 ``` js